 Your standby generator engine is very similar to a car’s engine.
-And, just like your car, it needs regular maintenance to run efficiently every time it starts.
+And just like your car, it needs regular maintenance to run efficiently every time it starts.
 A generator maintenance plan can be tailored to your needs.
-These plans include regularly scheduled, 90 point inspections, fluid and filter changes, environmentally safe disposal of used fluids, oil analysis and complete testing of the system.
+These plans include regularly scheduled inspections, fluid and filter changes, environmentally safe disposal of used fluids, oil analysis and complete testing of the system.
 A planned maintenance program helps identify minor problems with equipment and correct them before they become major problems, ensuring your backup power supply is ready to perform when you need it.
 As with any mechanical system, poorly maintained standby generators are more prone to failure, which is why manufacturers require proper maintenance as a condition of the warranty.

 When selecting a generator maintenance program you should consider:

 How often do you anticipate your generator running?
 The more frequently your generator starts and the longer it operates, the more frequent the need for regular maintenance.
 For example, a residential customer may only need to service their generator annually; whereas a generator for a hospital may require service on a weekly basis.

 What is your generator backing up?
 Are you ensuring the comforts of home when the lights go off?
 Does your generator provide power for critical care, data infrastructure, or security?
 The greater your liability is when your power fails, the more frequently you may want to have your equipment inspected and maintained.